masonfmatthews/rails_assignments/projects/novel_api/README.md

 After completing this assignment, you should...

 * Understand the variety of public APIs available to developers
-* Understand the basics of deploying Rails apps to Heroku
 * Be able to read and utilize API documentation for publicly available data sets
 * Be able to merge data from multiple points of origin
 * Be able to create a public-facing API